Primordial Sex Facilitates the Emergence of Evolution

 It is noteworthy that $E[Z]$, Eq. \eqref{eqn:EZ_all_N}, provides an upper bound on the time to construct a minimal evolvable protocell for many natural variations of this process.
 There are many ways in which the first-passage time can be shortened.
 For instance, the expected time to reach the target set of N components is reduced if cells divide (and retain some components) instead of losing all components through death.
 Redundancy in components, where a protocell might have one or more backup copies of each component, can have a similar effect.
 Moreover, our simple model is specified by only three parameters.
 Our model is therefore robust for exploring the time complexity of myriad of compartmentalization scenarios by simply tuning the values of $p$, $\delta$, and $N$.

-Doing so will help in understanding several biological questions.
-Interestingly, early sex is well-recognized as suffering from the problem of parasitism \cite{SzathmaryChapter}, but our exact asymptotic analysis instead suggests that sex is a good strategy, even in the presence of parasites.
+Doing so will help in understanding several biological questions, and relates our work to other studies that are interested in the timescale of evolutionary events.
+For instance, Wilf and Ewens \cite{wilf2010there} arrive at exactly the same formula for $\delta=0$ when looking for the time it takes for evolution (on a smooth landscape with a single peak, hence $\delta=0$) to reach a target set of genes.
+This analysis is also favorable to viewing sex as the default biological state.
+Computational analyses of sex suggest that it makes evolutionary search over a landscape more efficient\cite{Krish, SexLivnat,livnat2016sex}.
+Our analysis adds that this advantage could be present, and aid, in starting cellular replication itself.
+While biologists have considered the possibility of early sex before \cite{Bernstein,Haldane}, it was soon observed that parasitism could be a serious problem \cite{SzathmaryChapter}.
+However, our exact asymptotic analysis instead suggests that sex is a good strategy, even in the presence of parasites.